Described by clients as a “team player” and “down to earth and user friendly” Darren Snow specialises in four main fields:

 Use the menu under Darren’s profile photo to view Expertise, Recent Cases, Accreditations & more.

-Darren is predominantly a defence lawyer with a wide range of experience defending in murder & serious violence, sexual offences, organised crime, drugs conspiracies, public order, fraud, money laundering, proceeds of crime and regulatory cases.
-He is a Grade 3 Prosecutor with the CPS and a member of their Serious Crime and Fraud panels.
-Darren is presently instructed for the Defence in a substantial drugs conspiracy case with a value of £45 million and a complex money laundering case – both due for trial in 2021.
+Darren is a specialist defence lawyer with a wide range of experience defending in murder & serious violence, sexual offences, organised crime, drugs conspiracies, public order, fraud, money laundering, proceeds of crime and regulatory cases.
+Darren is presently instructed for the Defence in a substantial drugs conspiracy case with a value of £45 million, a complex money laundering case and several encrochat cases due for trial in 2022.
+Whilst now a focused defence specialist Darren draws upon wide prosecution experience and is a Grade 3 Prosecutor and a member of the CPS Serious Crime and Fraud Panel.

 Darren defended the third defendant in R v O’Brien & Others, a multi-handed £57 million organised crime conspiracy to steal rare rhino horn and Chinese jade artefacts from museums across the UK to ship to China, one of the largest cases of its kind ever.
 He also defended in R v M, a £500,000 banking diversion fraud, where he successfully argued that his client, a vulnerable female bank employee, who was targeted and groomed, was unfit as a result of a mental health breakdown whereupon the case resolved through a contested fitness to plead procedure.
 He secured a non-custodial sentence.

-In recent years Darren has defended in several complex county lines drug conspiracies concerning the supply of Class A drugs along the South Coast and in East Anglia.
+In recent years Darren has defended in several complex county lines drug conspiracies concerning the supply of Class A drugs along the South Coast, the Midlands and in East Anglia.

-R v WS & Others – Representing one of the defendants in this multi handed drugs smuggling conspiracy concerning £45 million of MDA imported in Australia concealed within a digger being shipped to Australia.
-The prosecution case relies heavily upon intercepted Encrohat communications.
+R v WS & Others – Representing one of the defendants in this multi handed drugs smuggling conspiracy concerning £45 million of MDMA imported in Australia concealed within a digger being shipped to Australia.
+The prosecution case relies heavily upon intercepted Encrochat communications.
 Due for trial 2021/2022.

 R v OH – Defence Counsel in case involving multiple rape, firearms and serious violence offences against a former girlfriend stretching over 10 years.

-R v M & Others – Prosecution junior, instructed by CPS Serious & Organised Crime Group in conspiracy to rob and steal cash machines.
-6-week trial working closely with CPS team and Flying Squad officers.
+R v M & Others – Prosecution junior, instructed by CPS Serious & Organised Crime Group in a conspiracy to rob and steal cash machines.
+6-week trial working closely with the CPS and Flying Squad officers.

 R v SAV – Represented second defendant in Class A county lines conspiracy focused upon crack and heroin supply in Great Yarmouth Norfolk.
 Extensive Cell site and police surveillance evidence.